-- to know the content of school management as a scientific discipline: the essence of school management in the Slovak Republic at all levels of school management with an emphasis on internal school management and in the context of managerial functions - be familiar with the basic legal documents and be able to correctly interpret the meanings given in these legal documents that regulate the activities of primary and secondary schools, with an emphasis on the needs of the work of the teaching staff, - be able to apply the acquired knowledge and knowledge from other disciplines in the focus area: school image, culture and climate, in the area of cooperation with the school management and legal representatives of children/pupils in solving standard, specific and problematic tasks and situations and in the framework of school development, - be able to creatively use the acquired knowledge and competences in the study of other pedagogical disciplines and in their future school practice.
+- to know the content of school management as a scientific discipline: the system of school management in the Slovak Republic and the system of internal school management in the context of managerial functions. - be familiar with the basic legal documents and be able to correctly interpret the meanings given in these legal documents, which regulate the activities of kindergarten, primary school and secondary school, with an emphasis on the needs of the work of the teaching staff, - be able to apply the acquired knowledge and knowledge from other disciplines in the focus area: school image, culture and climate, in the area of cooperation with the school management and legal representatives of children/pupils in solving standard, specific and problematic tasks and situations and in the framework of school development, - be able to creatively use the acquired knowledge and competences in the study of other pedagogical disciplines and in their future school practice.